 According to Juwaini, the TAP MPRS XXV/MPRS/1966 – which is still in force to this day – implicitly states the latent dangers of the PKI and communist ideology which are clearly a threat to the state ideology of Pancasila.

-Juwaini added, “So, when we talk about the Pancasila Ideology Orientation [Law], it must explicitly cite the banning of the PKI and communist ideology in Indonesia”.
+Juwaini added, “So, when we talk about the Pancasila Ideology Guidelines [Law], it must explicitly cite the banning of the PKI and communist ideology in Indonesia”.

 Moreover he said, the TAP MPRS XXV/1966 is closely linked to the history of Pancasila so that on October 1 every year it is commemorated as Pancasila Victory Day, and the PKI once wanted to replace Pancasila ideology, but failed.